-If you’re looking for a complete guide to Jaisalmer, including a list of the best things to do, you’ve come to the right place.
+If you’re looking for a complete guide to Jaisalmer, including a list of its best historical attractions, you’ve come to the right place.

 Known for its rolling sand dunes, abundance of historical sites, sandstone architecture and desert culture, Jaisalmer is what most people imagine a Middle Eastern travel experience to be like, only with a unique Indian style.